 Step 4: Remove from the heat and let cool.
 Remove from heat and add the cinnamon, nutmeg and stir to combine.
 Let the pie filling cool completely.

 Make a big batch of the blackberry pie filling and let it cool completely.
 Save time and make it a few days ahead of time!

 I like to make it the night before I assemble blackberry hand pies, so it’s completely cooled and ready to go!
 (Make the pie filling ahead of time and refrigerate for a few days, or freeze until needed)

 As you create each hand pie, place them on a half sheet pan lined with a piece of parchment paper.
 I will typically overlap them just a tad and be able to fit about 5-6 hand pies in each row, with a total of 3 rows per sheet pan.

 Wrap the entire sheet pan of hand pies and place in the freezer flat.
 So the entire sheet pan stays flat.
 Once they are completely frozen you can stack another sheet pan of hand pies on top, if needed.
 But, not until they are completely frozen– otherwise you will squish the hand pies!

 Absolutely!
 I make blackberry hand pies the night before and slightly overlap them on a half sheet pan lined with parchment paper.
 Loosely cover the entire sheet pan with plastic wrap and place in the fridge.
 This also makes the pie dough super cold when you fry them, helping them become perfectly flaky.

-	You can even freeze them.
 Thaw in the fridge, uncovered.
 NOTE: If you leave them covered with plastic wrap after being frozen, they end up with too much condensation.
 Simply remove the plastic wrap and they’ll thaw perfectly overnight.

 What is a Blackberry Hand Pie?